four largest suppliers

 Each card carries a disclosed-size chip (HIGH / MEDIUM / LOW — how large the exposure is as a share of revenue, not how dangerous it is) and a nature tag: Built-in(the company’s own model, geography, or products) or Outside party (an external customer, supplier, or distributor it relies on).

-“10-K Item 1A: 'During Fiscal 2025, our four largest suppliers accounted for approximately 54% of our merchandise purchased'”
+“10-K Item 1A: 'During Fiscal 2025, our four largest suppliers accounted for approximately 54% of our merchandise purchased, with the largest supplier accounting for approximately 45% of our merchandise purchased.'”

 “10-K Item 1A: 'the largest supplier accounting for approximately 45% of our merchandise purchased'”